dladd/pyFormex/sphinx/tutorial.rst

    F = F.cylindrical([2,1,0],[1.,360./n,1.]); drawit(F,'iso')

-This cilinder is copied 5 times in the 2-direction with a translation step of 'm' (the lenght of the cilinder).
+This cylinder is copied 5 times in the 2-direction with a translation step of 'm' (the lenght of the cylinder).

 .. % \begin{figure}[ht]
 .. % \centering